 The Federal Government has made \$189.4M available to Pinellas County through the American Rescue Plan Act (ARPA).
-The ARPA is a federal law enacted in March 2021 to provide economic relief in response to the COVID-19 pandemic.
+ARPA is a federal law enacted in March 2021 to provide economic relief in response to the COVID-19 pandemic.

-The Pinellas County ARPA Fund is an account that the County is using for a wide range of purposes that fall into specific categories defined by the ARPA.
+The Pinellas County ARPA Fund is a proprietary fund the County uses for a wide range of purposes that fall into specific categories defined by the ARPA legislation.
 These categories include public health, economic support, premium pay for essential workers, water, sewer, and broadband infrastructure, as well as addressing negative economic impacts caused by the pandemic.
-The County is adhering to Federal Treasury Department guidelines and regulations for the use of these funds including the deadline to obligate all funds by December 31, 2024, and spend all funds by December 31, 2026.
-There are additional regulations surrounding an amendment to the ARPA enacted in December 2022, called the ARPA Flex Act that does give some additional flexibility in spending, sets a new date for those funds to be expended by September 30, 2026, and does not allow supplanting of funds covered under the Flex Act.
+The County is adhering to U.S. Department of the Treasury guidelines and regulations for the use of these funds including the deadline to obligate all funds by December 31, 2024, and spend all funds by December 31, 2026.
+There are additional regulations surrounding an amendment to ARPA enacted in December 2022, called the ARPA Flex Act that does give some additional flexibility in spending, sets a new date for those funds to be expended by September 30, 2026, and does not allow supplanting of funds covered under the Flex Act.